 To keep costs low, this mini gift guide could be published as a blog on your website, sent out via your social media channels, or as an email blast.

 Men typically spend more than women on Valentine’s Day gifts, with candy and greeting cards being the most popular items purchased.

 Those two categories are followed by flowers, money spent on a lovely evening out, clothing, jewelry, and gift cards.

 Not every retail store is an obvious fit for Valentine’s Day gifts.
 You may own a children’s toy store, for example, which wouldn’t be a natural place people would shop for Valentine’s Day gifts.

 How, then, could you also capitalize on Valentine’s Day?

 One way is to partner with a store in your location that is a natural fit for Valentine’s Day gifts and promote each other.
 You could send marketing messages that would promote this partner store, and they could offer coupons or promotions to your store for people who are shopping at their store on Valentine’s Day.

 Another partnership example would be to create an all-encompassing Valentine’s Day package.
 If you own a spa, for instance, you could partner with a nail salon and offer a Valentine’s Day pampering package that would include a massage at your business and a manicure/pedicure at the nail salon.

-And don’t forget the singles! 😍
+BONUS!
+Don’t forget the singles! 😍